I'm new! I'm looking for a trainer kite...

 Note: A half of meter will have a noticeable difference in the pull you feel.

-1. Kiteboarding Trainer Kites - Learning Kite Flying Skills
+1. Kiteboarding Trainer Kites -For Learning Kite Flying Skills

 Here are some popular choices, considering an average wind of 12 mph and using the kite just for training (not learning to snow kite or landboard).
 These trainer kites are all light to medium pull.